AusClimateService/ncra_coastal_hazards/README.md

 Processing is explained in this [Rmarkdown notebook](https://htmlpreview.github.io/?https://github.com/AusClimateService/ncra_coastal_hazards/blob/main/Extreme_water_level_hazards.html)

-Extreme value distribution parameters were sourced from [Canute 3](https://shiny.csiro.au/Canute3_0/) with reference to [O'Grady et al 2019](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JC014871) to estimate Annual Exceedence Probabilites (AEPs) and AEP multiplication factors.
+Extreme value distribution parameters were sourced from [Canute 3](https://shiny.csiro.au/Canute3_0/) with reference to [O'Grady et al 2019](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JC014871) to estimate Annual Exceedance Probabilities (AEPs) and AEP multiplication factors.
 Tide gauge estimates have been updated to the latest version of [GESLAv3](https://gesla787883612.wordpress.com/).
 Multiplication factors are explained in [Canute 3](https://shiny.csiro.au/Canute3_0/)

 The code pipeline generates pdf images in the [plots](https://github.com/AusClimateService/ncra_coastal_hazards/tree/main/plots) dir of this git repo, and csv files in the [data](https://github.com/AusClimateService/ncra_coastal_hazards/tree/main/data) dir.
 10th and 90th percentile estimates were made using 1.28 times the sqrt of the standard error of the scale parameter fit.